vercel/styled-jsx/readme.md

 ## Using in Next.js

-Next.js 12+ includes SWC compiler and transformer.
-You don't have to configure it in babel plugins.
+Next.js automatically configures `styled-jsx` with babel or swc, you don't have to configure it manually.

 ## How It Works